-Prerequisite: Living Earth or Ag Biology; chemistry/ag & soil chemistry recommended but not required
+Prerequisite: Living Earth or Ag Biology; chemistry/ag & soil chemistry recommended but not required human body.

-Fulfills Life Science requirement

-Graduation: Fulfills UC/CSU Lab Science ("d") College Prep:

-Description: Anatomy and physiology is a one-year labbased course devoted to the study of the human body systems and to related careers in the area of health.
-All systems will be demonstrated to interrelate in the total functioning of the human body.
 While studying the different body systems, diseases, and related conditions, the health field will be investigated and discussed (Health Careers).

+Graduation: Fulfills Life Science requirement

+College Prep: Fulfills UC/CSU Lab Science ("d") requirement Description: Anatomy and physiology is a one-year lab-based course devoted to the study of the human body systems and to related careers in the area of health.
+All systems will be demonstrated to interrelate in the total functioning of the

-P- Chemistry in the Earth System (Lab Science) Course #5140
+Chemistry in the Earth System (Lab Science)